 PegNet, a project initializing a decentralized, non-custodial network of tokens pegged (stabilized) to different currencies and assets built on top of the Factom blockchain, is readying its launch to mainnet.

-According to the official post from the PegNet developers, mining is currently on the testnet and “barring any issues” will move to mainnet on August 20th (block height: 206,422) at which point Windows and Linux miners will also be provided.
+According to the official post from the PegNet developers, mining is currently on the testnet and will move to mainnet on August 20th, at which point Windows and Linux miners will also be provided.

 PegNet is a fully auditable, open source stablecoin network using the competition of PoW and external oracles to converge on the prices of currencies and assets.
-Anyone can mine PNT, the token of PegNet which will be able to be converted into other PegNet assets in the future.
+Anyone can mine the PegNet token (PEG) which is set up to be converted into other PegNet assets in the future.

 The PegNet will launch with 32 assets including 16 major currencies, 4 metals, and 12 cryptocurrencies.
 Each of these assets stands alone as a cryptocurrency token in the market, and are designated with a leading ‘p’.
 For example: pUSD is pegged to the US dollar.

-To bootstrap the network the value of PNT will be pegged to 1 to 1 with the aggregated value of all the assets on the network.
-After PNT is listed on exchanges the peg will be removed and the PNT price will be allowed to float according to the market price on the exchanges.
+To bootstrap the network, the value of PEG will be pegged to 1 to 1 with the aggregated value of all the assets on the network.
+After PEG is listed on exchanges the peg will be removed and the PEG price will be allowed to float according to market prices.

 Reserve based assets do not support the conversion between assets.
 The user is restricted to the liquidity of the reserve assets held on an exchange.
 The same is true for Ethereum smart contract-based stable coins.
 Further, reserve-based coins are not decentralized, and their viability is defined by the banks and institutions that hold their reserves.